OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:25

 “Woe to you, scribes and Pharisees, hypocrites!
-You clean the outside of the cup and dish, but inside they are full of greed and self-indulgence.
+You cleanse the outside of the cup and dish, but inside they are full of greed and self-indulgence.

 ## Matthew 23:26